 Set in the prehistoric era, The Croods is a CG animated family film from DreamWorks Animation, about an overprotective caveman father named Grug whose one rule among his family is to never leave their cave.
-When his daughter Eep grows into a curious teenager, she wanders outside and cuts off access to the family's home by accident, trapping them outside.
+When his daughter Eep grows into a curious teenager, she wanders outside.
+Encroaching earthquakes destroy their home while the family is outside, forcing them to seek shelter elsewhere.
 Grug's philosophy is threatened when they must venture out into the world to find another home and brave dangerous creatures.
-They encounter a more evolved and intelligent male teenage caveman named Guy, who creates tons of inventions, and who warns that the world is ending.The Croods is written and directed by Chris Sanders, the director of Lilo & Stitch and How to Train Your Dragon, and Kirk DeMicco.
+They encounter a more evolved and intelligent male teenage caveman named Guy, who creates several useful inventions, and warns that the world is ending.The Croods is written and directed by Chris Sanders, the director of Lilo & Stitch and How to Train Your Dragon, and Kirk DeMicco.
 It was released on March 22nd, 2013.
-It is the first DreamWorks Animation film to be distributed under Twentieth Century Fox due to their departure from Paramount.
+It is the first DreamWorks Animation film to be distributed under 20th Century Fox due to their departure from Paramount.
 The first trailer can be viewed here, and the second trailer here.A sequel is in the works, as well as a tv series.

 Ambiguously Brown: While all the voice actors are Caucasian, the character design of all the characters is racially vague enough so that they literally could be viewed as the ancestors of pretty much everyone.